astronomer/docs/learn/logging.md

 ### Docker Apache Airflow® environment

-If you run Airflow in Docker using the [Astro CLI](https://www.astronomer.io/docs/software/install-cli) or by following the relevant guidance in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html), you can find the logs for each Airflow component in the following locations:
+If you run Airflow in Docker using the [Astro CLI](https://www.astronomer.io/docs/software/install-cli) or by following the relevant guidance in the [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html), you can find the logs for each Airflow component in the following locations:

 - Scheduler: Logs are in `/usr/local/airflow/logs/scheduler` within the scheduler Docker container by default.
 To enter a docker container in a bash session, run `docker exec -it <container_id> /bin/bash`.
 - Webserver: Logs appear in the console by default.
 You can access the logs by running `docker logs <webserver_container_id>`.